60 Ways to Screw Up the Customer Experience

 When I present marketing strategy to groups I’ll often ask them to identify the characteristics of their ideal customers, and they can’t seem to narrow their thinking beyond people with money.
 But when I ask them to tell me who they “don’t” want to work with, many characteristics leap to mind.

-Here’s the deal – every way, shape and form that your business comes into contact with prospects, customers and friends of friends of both, you are performing a marketing function.
+Here’s the deal – every way, shape and form that your business comes into contact with prospects, customers and friends of both, you are performing a marketing function.
 So let me ask you this – have you considered the impact or lack of impact of every touch point in your customer’s journey?

 In order to expand your thinking on this point, let’s audit the real and potential touch points that impact the customer experience and ultimately your brand, in general.
 (The main thing we are looking for is an appealing, positive, consistent message across these touch points and a call to action that makes someone want to go on a continuing journey with you.)